Xilinx/Applications/GZip/README.md

 1. The whole LZ77 pipeline has been designed to process 8bytes/cycle.
-To achieve this, we read 8byte in parallel from DDR memory, and then perform multiple comparison in the dictionary to find the best match.
-Every cycle, we compare multiple sub-strings in an 8-byte length to find the best match.
+To achieve this, we read 8byte in parallel from DDR memory, and then perform multiple comparison in the history hash table to find the optimal match.
+Every cycle, we compare multiple sub-strings in an 8-byte length to find the optimal match.
-2. To perform multiple comparisons every cycle, several copies of the dictionary data is maintained.
-The dictionary is also updated every cycle to avoid conditional writes.
+2. To perform multiple comparisons every cycle, several copies of the history hash table data is maintained.
+The history hash table is also updated every cycle to avoid conditional writes.
 3. The last stage of LZ77 compression performs a byte-level packing of the data.
 This step by definition has a throughput of 1Byte per cycle.
 Hence, to